 TTB's data mining activity automates certain routine screening and monitoring processes to improve permit application reviews and detection of tax compliance violations.
-New analytic tools accurately identified cases with significant tax compliance violations, approximately 65% of the time.
-Other business intelligence reports automatically consolidate data and monitor operations, tax payments, and import and export activity patterns.
+New analytic tools identified cases with significant tax compliance violations that required TTB follow-up action over 84% of the time.
+Other business intelligence reports and dashboards automatically consolidate data and monitor operations, tax payments, and import activity patterns.
 These reports facilitate TTB oversight of a wider selection of its regulated industries and serve as the source of referrals for enforcement cases.
-For FY19, there was a 59% success rate of enforcement cases initiated using analytics.
-FY20 data is not yet available; however, mid-year results indicate a 37% success rate.
-This decline is primarily due to current enforcement policies driven by recent statutory changes to the tax code.
-TTB expects to review and refine analytic tools, measure methodologies, and/or enforcement policies in FY21.
+For FY21, TTB had a 66% success rate of enforcement cases initiated using analytics.
+Cases identified through analytics were nearly twice as effective as those initiated through traditional methods, such as referrals or complaints.

 (E) An assessment of the impact or likely impact of the implementation of the data mining activity on the privacy and civil liberties of individuals, including a thorough description of the actions that are being taken or will be taken with regard to the property, privacy, or other rights or privileges of any individual or individuals as a result of the implementation of the data mining activity.

 TTB's data mining activity has little impact on the privacy and civil liberties of individuals.
-Insights gained from the activity primarily result in actions against property, or the privilege to operate in regulated industries, after thorough review by experienced specialists with oversight authorities mandated by federal laws and regulations.
+Insights gained from the activity primarily result in actions against property, or the privilege to operate in regulated industries, after thorough review by experienced specialists with oversight authorities mandated by Federal laws and regulations.
 The data sources mined are also limited to include only tax records, regulatory records, commercial records, and law enforcement records authorized for use in oversight and enforcement.